Gesäuse National Park

-The Gesäuse National Park is a national park in the Austrian state of Styria.
+Gesäuse National Park is a national park in the Austrian state of Styria.
 Located in the mountainous Upper Styrian region, it covers large parts of the Gesäuse range within the Ennstal Alps and the steep water gap of the Enns river between Admont and Hieflau.
 The area also covers parts of the municipal areas of Johnsbach, Weng, Landl, and Sankt Gallen.

 The national park currently covers 110 km2, with another 15 km2 planned.
 It was established on 26 October 2002.

 The highest mountain is Hochtor at 2369 m.